Aboudoc/Uniswap-v3/README.md

 ## Uniswap V3 Flash Swap

-Tokens in the pool can be borrowed as long as they are repaid in the same transaction plus fee on borrow.

-This is called **flash swap**.

 Borrow tokens from Uniswap V3 pool and then repay with fee in a single transaction.
-This is called flash loan.
+This is called **flash loan**.

 We'll call `flash` on Uniswap V3 pool to borrow WETH.